Rajat-264/cursor/README.md

 Provides context to the Cursor and other components.

 ### `Cursor`
-Renders the main cursor and trail.
+Renders the main cursor and/or trail.

 ### `useCursorHover()`
-Returns `onMouseEnter`, `onMouseLeave` props for hover interactivity.
+Returns `onMouseEnter`, `onMouseLeave` props for hover interactivity (normal cursor only).

 ---